 After applying each object is surrounded by a Float-Animation-Cage.

 Making things float was never easier.
 Select one or as much Objects you like to make float.
 Click the float selected button und and everything is setup.
 Start animation to see them floating on the Ocean.
-The origin of the object will be used as tracking point for the ocean movement.
-If you want an object to be deeper in the water move the origin point up (e.g. Edit Mode/Select all/ move object to the preferred position).
+An Empty will be set at the origin of the object and will be used as tracking point for the ocean movement.
+The object it self can be positioned you want, but it will alwys inherent the movement of the empty.
 The add-on creates a Float-Animation-Cage.
 They are named according to the structure "Objectname".flaotAnimCage and are visible in the viewport but not the render by default (see "Cage Visibility").
 This cage reads out the average normal (vector perpendicular to the surface) and gives it to the object by two constraint (copy rotation, copy location).
 Because the normal is an average of the area included by the cage, the size of the cage matters for the simulation: small cages result in stronger movements of the object and large cages create smaller movement.
 So when a large heavy yacht moves like a boat made of paper, the size of the cage is not big enough.
 A good rule of thumb is to give the object some space to move in the cage.
 Blender objects might get claustrophobic.
 Be careful when working with big waves.
 The cages should always penetrate the ocean.
 Under stormy conditions a big wave may be larger or lower than the cage.
 Just increase the size in z-direction.
 The float cage draws on object's "own" canvas (Weightmap) of the AdvOcean.
 However, it will not create foam or waves.
 On the other side the object generates Waves and Foam by drawing as dynamic brush on the Wetmap and the Waves canvas via the groups Paint and Waves.

 Only object types which accept Dynamic Paint Modifier can float!!!
 This limits the options at the moment to mesh objects.

 Animate Floating Objects